zotonic/zotonic/doc/ref/controllers/controller_admin_mailinglist_recipients.rst

 deactivate them.

-Clicking a recipient shows a popup with information about the recipient, where you can edit the e-mail address and the recipient's name details.
+Clicking a recipient shows a popup with information about the recipient, where you can edit the e-mail address and the recipient’s name details.

 The page also offers buttons for importing and exporting lists of